MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 ## Selectors

 Selectors are UI elements that let the user switch between multiple flavors of the same article.
-They are used in some doc sets to address differences in implementation across technologies or platforms.
+They are used in some docsets to address differences in implementation across technologies or platforms.
 Selectors are typically most applicable to our mobile platform content for developers.

 Because the same selector Markdown goes in each article file that uses the selector, we recommend placing the selector for your article in an include file.
 Then you can reference that include file in all your article files that use the same selector.